-Dividends payable are restricted to the maximum retained earnings of the Group, which are determined according to legislation of the Azerbaijan Republic.
+Dividends payable is restricted to the maximum retained earnings of the Group, which are determined according to the legislation of the Republic of Azerbaijan.
 Banks are not allowed to pay dividends if net assets are less than share capital.
-As the distribution of dividends has not negatively affected the financial stability of the Group, the Management believes that CBAR will not impose any administrative sanction due to this incompliance.
+During 2022, no dividends were declared or paid by the Group.
+As the distribution of dividends during 2021 had not negatively affected the financial stability of the Group, the Management believed that CBAR would not impose any administrative sanction due to this incompliance.